Concordium/concordium-wallet-proxy/README.md

 ## Credential deployment/account creation

-Using the example credential in [examples/cdi.json](examples/cdi.json) the following displays an interaction that leads to credential deployment.
+Using either the example credential in [examples/cdi.json](examples/cdi.json) or the initial account creation transaction in [examples/initial-account.json](examples/initial-account.json) the following displays an interaction that leads to credential deployment.

 ```console
 $ curl -XPUT -d "@examples/cdi.json" localhost:3000/v0/submitCredential